Introduction to Spring Hibernate Integration

 Why do we use Spring Hibernate Integration?

 In the Spring Framework, we have an availability of the HibernateTemplate class.
-This class, in particular, helps the developer to combine the usability of creation of configuration, BuildSessionFactory, creation of sessions, begin a transaction, committing of the transaction and a lot more!
-So, in a nutshell, it saves a lot of coding.
+This class, in particular, helps the developer to combine the usability of the creation of configuration, BuildSessionFactory, creation of sessions, beginning a transaction, committing the transaction, and much more!
+So, it saves a lot of coding.
 Let us look at this advantage with the help of an example.

-If we want to use Hibernate without Spring we would write the code as follows:
+If we want to use Hibernate without Spring, we will write the code as follows:

 Code: